junjun-jiang/RLPA/README.md

 journal={IEEE Transactions on Geoscience and Remote Sensing},

-title={Hyperspectral Image Classification in the Presence of Noisy Labels,” IEEE Transactions on Geoscience and Remote Sensing},
+title={Hyperspectral Image Classification in the Presence of Noisy Labels},

 year={2018},